bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 If you have fixed denominations, you're gonna get a smoother experience because the central coordinator can handle a lot of the nonsense.
 But the inability to choose an amount causes problems like "toxic change".

-### Market based, not smooth experience on chain fee watermark
+### Market based, not smooth experience on-chain fee watermark

 On the other hand, if you go the other extreme like JoinMarket tried to do, you have a market based system.
 You have to handle a lot of problems yourself as a user that otherwise would have been handled by the coordinator, such as Sybil Attacks, or things similar to Sybil Attacks, I won't go into details.
 And it makes the experience a lot less smooth.
 It also has a much bigger problem, which is an on-chain fee watermark.
-So if the fees are being paid from certain participants in the collaborative transaction to another participant because that participant is offering liquidity as a service, it means there's gonna be a discrepancy in the, I'm not going into details, I'm just giving you like the high level idea that the inputs of one party might be, have more fee deducted from them than the inputs of other parties, which might make it easy for you to identify the inputs of the person who was paying for the service, as opposed to the people who were offering the service and getting paid.
+So if the fees are being paid from certain participants in the collaborative transaction to another participant because that participant is offering liquidity as a service, it means there's gonna be a discrepancy in the, I'm not going into details, I'm just giving you like the high level idea that, for example, the inputs of one party might be, have more fee deducted from them than the inputs of other parties, which might make it easy for you to identify the inputs of the person who was paying for the service, as opposed to the people who were offering the service and getting paid.
-I mentioned this recently in a post on Mastodon, but it suddenly occurred to me, because I listened to a podcast by Sjoerds Provest and Aaron Van Weerdum about the recent case of Alexei Pertsef, who was imprisoned in the Netherlands, and not yet charged, I believe, but imprisoned for multiple months for being a coder for Tornado Cash, or being part of the Tornado Cash team.
+I mentioned this recently in a post on Mastodon, but it suddenly occurred to me, because I listened to a podcast by Sjors Provoost and Aaron van Wirdum about the recent case of Alexey Pertsev, who was imprisoned in the Netherlands, and not yet charged, I believe, but imprisoned for multiple months for being a coder for Tornado Cash, or being part of the Tornado Cash team.
-And while we don't know the full details, it apparently is the case that the basis of the prosecutions keeping him in prison is mostly around the existence of a token called TORN or something, which, well, is not directly inside the sort of tornado cash contract execution It's inside like some relaying process, and why do you have to relay transactions into the tornado cash?
+And while we don't know the full details, it apparently is the case that the basis of the prosecutions keeping him in prison is mostly around the existence of a token called TORN or something, which, well, is not directly inside the sort of tornado cash contract execution.
-Process it turns out.
+It's inside like some relaying process, and why do you have to relay transactions into the tornado cash process?
-It's precisely because of on-chain fees because if you do this anonymity process in their contract naively, the fact that you're paying a fee in Ethereum for the execution of the contract kind of somehow gives away who you were to begin with.
+It turns out, it's precisely because of on-chain fees, because if you do this anonymity process in their contract naively, the fact that you're paying a fee in Ethereum for the execution of the contract kind of somehow gives away who you were to begin with.
 So it's exactly the same issue.
-We often find ourselves stumbling if we try to make properly decentralized, properly trustless versions of these cooperative or collaborative transactions for privacy, We stumble over the fact that there's a fee that has to be paid and if it's being paid directly on chain, then we come back to that, the DNA of blockchains is to be public, right?
+We often find ourselves stumbling if we try to make properly decentralized, properly trustless versions of these cooperative or collaborative transactions for privacy.
+We stumble over the fact that there's a fee that has to be paid and if it's being paid directly on-chain, then we come back to that, the DNA of blockchains is to be public, right?
 Which means that you have a big problem.

 ### Economically incentivised vis CISA (Cross input Signature Aggregation)

-And that's part of what I'm gonna try and solve in the remainder of my talk.
+That's part of what I'm gonna try and solve in the remainder of my talk.
-Let me keep track of time.
 Okay, in the remainder of my talk, it's gonna get very technical from now on, so I apologize in advance for people about that.
 I'm not gonna get into the question of economic incentive via cross-input signature aggregation.
-I defer you to Jonas, Nick who actually worked out the numbers.
+I defer you to Jonas Nick who actually worked out the numbers.
 I just want to say that economic incentive for CoinJoin via cross input signature aggregation is a bit of a red herring.
-A, because the actual amount of fee savings is quite minor as according to the tables [here](https://github.com/BlockstreamResearch/cross-input-aggregation/blob/master/savings.org), but also because cross input signature aggregation incentivizes transaction batching well CoinJoin plus a batched CoinJoin let's say but it doesn't incentivize a specifically privacy-preserving CoinJoin.
+A, because the actual amount of fee savings is quite minor as according to the tables [here](https://github.com/BlockstreamResearch/cross-input-aggregation/blob/master/savings.org), but also because cross input signature aggregation incentivizes transaction batching but a batched CoinJoin doesn't incentivize a specifically privacy-preserving CoinJoin.
 And I'll let you just figure out that on your own later.

-# Steganographic Decentralized Market-based CoinJoin
+## Steganographic Decentralized Market-based CoinJoin (SDMC)

 ## Steganographic

 So I wanna introduce a new concept, which isn't actually new.
 I think I first talked about this in, I'd already mentioned Lisbon in 2018, so it's four years ago now, more than four years ago.
 But I only introduced the basic concept here, and I think it's developed significantly, at least in my head, maybe not in actual code.
-So can we make CoinJoin or things like CoinJoin, let's say collaborative privacy enhancing transactions that are steganographic and if you're not familiar with that term it just means they're CoinJoin that don't look like CoinJoin so they're not obvious.
+So can we make CoinJoins or things like CoinJoins, let's say collaborative privacy enhancing transactions that are steganographic and if you're not familiar with that term it just means they're CoinJoin that don't look like CoinJoin so they're not obvious.
 Coinswap for example has a steganographic property a little bit because you don't see an obvious pattern.
 You can't immediately recognize it on the blockchain, so steganographic is decentralized.
-I think that the central points of failure is a big issue which we will Continue to stumble against in this field.
+I think that the central points of failure is a big issue which we will continue to stumble against in this field.

 ## Market-Based

-Market based because markets solve a coordination problem, So as was already mentioned this morning, the only really big advantage of joint market is that one person can choose the denomination themselves.
+Market based because markets solve a coordination problem.
+So as was already mentioned this morning, the only really big advantage of JoinMarket is that one person can choose the denomination themselves.
 Because they're still kind of CoinJoin, but they also kind of aren't.
 So what the heck am I talking about?

+## CoinJoinXT (basic idea)

+(refer slide#9)

-So start with a basic idea.
+So start with the basic idea.

-## CoinJoin XT
-And CoinJoin XT, now the XT is just like a meme.
+CoinJoin XT, now the XT is just like a meme.
 It was funny four years ago, it's not funny anymore.
 But never mind.
 So you can just think of it as extended CoinJoin, okay, because that's the the non-meme aspect.
-Yeah, okay Maybe it wasn't funny for years ago either.
+Yeah, okay maybe it wasn't funny for years ago either.

-### Example 1
-*Refer Slide 9*
-#### Illustration
-Alice(A) Bob(B) puts 1 btc each into funding UTXO F(2,2,A,B).

-Four offchain transactions TX1, TX2, TX3, TX4 are made, external payout of 0.5 btc to Bob from TX1.
-TX1 has no external inputs.
-Let m_{ij} denote multisig between TXi to TXj.
-Alice makes another UTXO contribution A1 to TX2.

-#### Basically the idea comes from, how did SegWit change Bitcoin?
+Basically the idea comes from, how did SegWit change Bitcoin?

-Now I'm not going to put this to the audience because you could answer that 10 ways, but the most important thing is lightning.
+I'm not going to put this to the audience because you could answer that 10 ways, but the most important thing is lightning.
-Anyone here who knows lightning probably knows that why SegWit was important for lightning is it allowed you to pre-sign a transaction using an input that wasn't yet confirmed because you know The txid, the transaction id of the transaction before it's on the blockchain, and why did that change in segwit well?
+Anyone here who knows lightning probably knows that why SegWit was important for lightning is it allowed you to pre-sign a transaction using an input that wasn't yet confirmed because you know the `txid`, the transaction id of the transaction before it's on the blockchain, and why did that change in segwit?
-All right, let me throw out.
 Why did segwit allow us to pre sign transactions?

-[Audience]: To go over the transaction malleability which meant you couldn't fool the other party.
+[Audience]: "To go over the transaction malleability which meant you couldn't fool the other party."

 And what caused transaction malleability?

-[Audience]: The witness data being a part of the transaction rather than being separate.
+[Audience]: "The witness data being a part of the transaction rather than being separate."

 And why would it malleate?
 Why would that witness data malleate?

-[Audience]: Because you can change trivially.
+[Audience]: "Because you can change trivially.
-I can't remember exactly what you can change about it, but you can create a new valid transaction that does the same thing, but with a different signature.
+I can't remember exactly what you can change about it, but you can create a new valid transaction that does the same thing, but with a different signature."

 The idea is that, I guess it's kind of important for something else that comes up later is that, we sometimes forget that when we sign something with ECDSA or with Schnorr, we can always make a new signature with a new nonce, same private key, we can make effectively an infinite number of signatures.
 So that fact meant that Lightning didn't work without SegWit, but now the witness is outside the transaction ID, you can't malleate it, so you can pre-sign transactions.
-The idea here is just to exploit the same thing, but instead in lightening, you create multiple versions of the same transaction, and they kind of, one overwrites the other with a punishment mechanism.
+The idea here is just to exploit the same thing, but instead in Lightning, you create multiple versions of the same transaction, and they kind of, one overwrites the other with a punishment mechanism.

-Here, I originally called this on-chain contracting.
+Here (referring to slide#9), I originally called this on-chain contracting.
 Well, let's just have a bunch of transactions and they are all gonna go on-chain.
 So the idea here is, there's a funding UTXO (F) between Alice and Bob that gets negotiated in such a way that Bob should recevie a payout at the end.
 Then the two parties agree on a sequence of transactions (TX1, TX2, TX3, TX4) which are all linked by at least one connecting UTXO, which all has to be multi-sig.
 And they're both gonna have to sign, pre-sign every one of these transactions first before they co-sign the funding transaction.
 And that means that at the end of that process, they can both be assured, if at least one of them wants to broadcast all of these transactions, they will definitely all go through because the connectors, the inputs are multi-sigs which can't be reneged on by the counterparty.
 Why does this matter for CoinJoin?
-Well it means that, after tx1 Bob can get a payout in tx1 without Alice also being paid something.
+Well it means that after TX1, Bob can get a payout in TX1 without Alice also being paid something.
-So in a way, Alice is lost out at this point, but all of these are pre-signed and they can't go anywhere else.
+So in a way, Alice is lost out at this point, but all of these (TX2, TX3, TX4) are pre-signed and they can't go anywhere else.
 So the idea is to break heuristics by the fact that if an analyst, a chain surveillance expert is looking at this transaction, they'll see a payment out there that might look like an ordinary payment.
-I mean, the details we will see below that it depends on the details.
+We will see below that it depends on the details.

-Another thing that might help you understand it is, suppose instead of just a pure sequence, we had an extra UTXO contributed by one of the counterparties here inside TX3.
+Another thing that might help you understand it is, suppose instead of just a pure sequence, we had an extra UTXO contributed by one of the counterparties inside of TX3.
-Let m_{23} be a multi-sig from TX2 -> TX3, but there's another UTXO (A1) contributed by Alice there.
+Let m_{23} be a multi-sig from TX2 -> TX3, but there's another UTXO (A1) contributed by Alice to TX3.

-**Is that safe?** Is it still the case that we can be sure that TX4 will get broadcast?
+Is that safe?
+Is it still the case that we can be sure that TX4 will get broadcast?
 If this UTXO (A1) is only controlled by Alice, now remember, none of these have been broadcast yet.
-We sign TX1, we sign TX2, we sign TX3, we sign TX4, and only finally do we sign this funding UTXO(F), or let's say create a transaction (say T) that pays into that funding UTXO, yeah?
+We sign TX1, we sign TX2, we sign TX3, we sign TX4, and only finally do we sign this funding UTXO (F), or let's say create a transaction (say T) that pays into that funding UTXO, yeah?
-And then that transaction(T) is on chain.
+And then that transaction (T) is on-chain.
-So UTXO(F) exists, but all of this is just pre-signed by both parties, it's not on the blockchain yet.
+So UTXO (F) exists, but all of this is just pre-signed by both parties, it's not on the blockchain yet.
-**So is it safe to just contribute another UTXO?** No, because Alice could double spend the money.
+So is it safe to just contribute another UTXO?

+[Audience]: "No, because Alice could double spend the money."

-Right, so Alice could have given you a signature signing transaction three on UTXO A1, but could 10 minutes later spend UTXO A1 somewhere else.
+Right, so Alice could have given you a signature signing TX3 on UTXO A1, but could 10 minutes later spend UTXO A1 somewhere else.
-Right, So that's not safe.
+So that's not safe.
 So whenever we have something like that, we call that a promise UTXO.
 It's a promise.
 It's not a guarantee.
-So we need to create *time-locked back out refunds*, paying out of the transaction before it to make sure that if she does that, we can still get our money back.
+So we need to create time-locked back out refunds, paying out of the transaction before it to make sure that if she does that, we can still get our money back.
 Does that make sense?
-So notice here, we started with a one and one(Initially deposited amount by A and B), and yeah, so Alice contributed one, so at this point, Alice should get paid back one, but Bob should only get paid back 0.5 because he had an output in TX1.
+So notice here, we started with a 1 and 1 (initially deposited amount by A and B), so Alice contributed 1, so at this point (TX2), Alice should get paid back 1, but Bob should only get paid back 0.5 because he had an output in TX1.
 Any questions about this structure because this will be extended in a minute.

-[Audience]: Can Alice add that output after the first transaction was signed already?
+[Audience]: "Can Alice add that output after the first transaction was signed already?
-Or in other words, can we update the chain after we started it?
+Or in other words, can we update the chain after we started it?"

 I never thought about that.
 What do you think?